brawaru/Brawaru/SUPPORT.md

 ## Cryptocurrencies

-I don't like cryptocurrencies, but it's one of the ways to send me money.
-Please [use my form][crypto] to request my actual wallet addresses.
+~~I don't like cryptocurrencies, but it's one of the ways to send me money.
+Please [use my form][crypto] to request my actual wallet addresses.~~ Not available right now.

 ## Legal yapping